houzheWang/finalyearproject/README.md

 # finalyearproject

-The simulation and video is included
+The Ansys file for simulation and the link for videos are uploaded.